-For children in Reception, Years One and Two from September 2014 school dinners will be provided free of charge.
-For children in Key Stage Two dinners are provided and cooked on site by Stockton Council at a cost of £9.00 per week (£1.80 per day).
-All dinners should be paid for at the beginning of each week, on Mondays, with money placed in a named envelope (dinner money envelopes available at the academy office) Our school lunches operate on an option system, where the children pick their lunch from two hot options on a morning, which is then submitted the kitchen.
+School meals are provided and cooked by Chartwells at a cost of £10.25 per week, £2.05 per day.
+All dinners should be paid for at the beginning of each week, on Mondays, with money placed in a named envelope (dinner money envelopes available at the academy office) Our school lunches operate on an option system, where options are chosen when they get to the dinner hall not before.

 Children can bring a healthy packed lunch as an alternative to a school meal – strictly no chocolate bars, sweets or fizzy drinks.
 Please give the academy office a half term’s notice of any intention to change from school dinners to packed lunch so that adjustments can be made to kitchen orders.

 If you think that you are entitled to free school meals for your child then you need to fill in a form available online via the link below:

 Alternatively you may call directly on 01642 526606

 Please note that free school meals cannot be given until the form is filled in and entitlement cannot be backdated.
 Even if your child is in Reception or Key Stage One we urge you to complete this form because it also provides school with an additional stream of income, current value £1,300 per eligible pupil per year, in order to further support your child.

 Is available to all children in Reception, Years One and Two at lunchtime should they choose it.
 It is also available to all KS2 pupils who have a school dinner.
 For those children who choose to bring a packed lunch the option of a drink of milk at lunchtime is available.